 Now just put your cutting in the hole making sure the leaf node is below the surface.
 If you take a longer cutting with more nodes , having more than one node in the rooting medium gives your cuttings a better chance to take root.

 Firmly pack down the potting medium around the base so your cutting stays upright while the roots form.

 Depending on the weather, the Coleus may wilt a bit for a couple of days.
+If you find your coleus cuttings wilting after the first day, a good idea is to spritz the leaves with a spray bottle or a fine garden hose on mist setting.
 Just keep the potting medium damp and keep them in a shaded area.